Summary - Angles

 Theorem 9 The converse of the isosceles triangle theorem If two angles in a triangle are equal, then the triangle is isosceles.

-On the page Geometry - Congruent Triangles the first theorems in the Elements by Euclid are mentioned.
-These theorems are now assumed to be true.
-These theorems are: the congruence cases SAS, SSS, ASA, and the theorem about angles in an isosceles triangle.
+The theorems you should know by before doing this, are: the congruence cases SAS, SSS, ASA, and the theorem about angles in an isosceles triangle.